ENTERTAINING YOURSELF AT THE LODGE

-Snorkelling equipment is available free of charge from the bar.
+Snorkeling equipment is available for a very small charge from the bar.
 Please return after use.

 Day and night fishing is available at or around the lodge; choose from a variety of fishing hot spots where you might get to catch your own dinner or at least a good tan!
 Bait, equipment and advice are available at the bar; just ask our friendly staff.
 We can also arrange trips with local fishermen on request.

 — ROCK AND BALCONY JUMPING —